euroargodev/VirtualFleet_recovery/README.md

 This script can be used to make prediction of a specific float cycle position.
     This script is for testing the prediction system.
-    Note that in order to download online velocity field from 'https://nrt.cmems-du.eu', you need to set the environment variables: MOTU_USERNAME and MOTU_PASSWORD.
+    Note that in order to download online velocity fields from 'https://nrt.cmems-du.eu', you need to set the environment variables: MOTU_USERNAME and MOTU_PASSWORD.

 (c) Argo-France/Ifremer/LOPS, 2022
 ```